 All of the problematic mesh, whether for prolapse (POP) or incontinence (SUI) is made from polypropylene and they are all substantially similar.
 They were all approved by the Food and Drug Administration as substantially equivalent to a “predicate device,” the ProteGen, which was eventually taken off the market for being defective.

 I should not be in this position.
 I should never have had mesh implanted for a condition, not a disease.
 I should have received true informed consent.
 I did not.
 There are safer alternatives that have been known for decades, before mesh manufacturers began coaching doctors on this new “minimally-invasive” technique that would yield them greater profits in the shortest amount of time.

+Insurance companies supported this procedure we now know was experimental and never underwent clinical trials for safety.
 I should never have to beg for my insurer to send me to the proper professional who very well may save my life.

 But that is where I find myself.

 A friend recently made signs and, along with supporters, petitioned in front of the insurers’ hospital to receive a referral to UCLA’s urology department, considered the most experienced in the world for mesh removals.
 Within about 20 minutes, she received that referral.
 Is that what it takes?

 I remain adamant that I receive a referral to the specialist of my choice based on the recommendations of others who have had successful mesh removals.
 Together we can work on determine the best doctor to address my problems, as soon as is reasonably possible.
 Because of the great number of mesh-related injuries women are sharing stories of successful explants and competent mesh removal doctors around the country.